aeyoll/pow-captcha-for-prestashop/README.md

 This plugin allows you to validate the contact form using Pow Captcha.
 Tested on PrestaShop 1.6 to 8.1.

+Requirements
+---

+PHP 7.1+ and php_curl is needed to use this module.

 Installation
 ---